Ancient Greek phonology: Early East Greek

 Arcadocypriot was one of the first Greek dialects in Greece.
 Mycenaean Greek, the form of Greek spoken before the Greek Dark Ages, seems to be an early form of Arcadocypriot.
 Clay tablets with Mycenaean Greek in Linear B have been found over a wide area, from Thebes in Central Greece, to Mycenae and Pylos on the Peloponnese, to Knossos on Crete.
 However, during the Ancient Greek period, Arcadocypriot was only spoken in Arcadia, in the interior of the Peloponnese, and on Cyprus.
 The dialects of these two areas remained remarkably similar despite the great geographical distance.

 Aeolic is closely related to Arcadocypriot.
 It was originally spoken in eastern Greece north of the Peloponnese: in Thessaly, in Locris, Phocis, and southern Aetolia, and in Boeotia, a region close to Athens.
 Aeolic was carried to Aeolis, on the coast of Asia Minor, and the nearby island of Lesbos.
 By the time of Ancient Greek, the only Aeolic dialects that remained in Greece were Thessalian and Boeotian.
-The Aeolic dialects of Greece adopted some characteristics of Doric, since they were located near Doric-speaking areas, while the Aeolian and Lesbian dialects remained pure.
+The Aeolic dialects of Greece adopted some characteristics of Doric, since they were located near Doric-speaking areas, while the Aeolian and Lesbian dialects did not.

 Boeotian underwent vowel shifts similar to those that occurred later in Koine Greek, converting /ai̯/ to [ɛː], /eː/ to [iː], and /oi̯/ to [yː].
 These are reflected in spelling (see Boeotian Greek phonology).
 Aeolic also retained /w/.

 Homeric or Epic Greek, the literary form of Archaic Greek used in the epic poems, Iliad and the Odyssey, is based on early Ionic and Aeolic, with Arcadocypriot forms.
 In its original form, it likely had the semivowel /w/, as indicated by the meter in some cases.
 This sound is sometimes written as Ϝ in inscriptions, but not in the Attic-influenced text of Homer.